 For increased functionality, consider customizing your cabinets with hidden drawers, a dedicated drawer with a 110V power source and USB ports to store and charge electronics, or a drawer to house small counter appliances like a coffee machine and toaster complete with a 110V power receptacle.

-Counters and work surfaces
+Consider kitchen counters and work surfaces

 For your small kitchen renovation, carefully evaluate the countless counter and surface alternatives available to include.
 We recommend hard surface counters like quartz or granite.
 Quartz counters are an economical and fuss-free alternative to consider.
 They provide a non-porous, non-absorbent surface that is food-safe, hygienic, scratch and stain resistant.
 They are impact resistant and highly durable and do not require sealing and polishing.
 It is not recommended, however, to place extremely hot items on the slab directly.
 Further, for those seeking colour and pattern consistency, man-made quartz counters are a must.
 Granite counters are cut and polished from huge granite blocks mined all around the world.
 Granite is formed in nature over time with heat and pressure, consequently it is rather durable, heat resistant and naturally sanitary.
 Granite counters will need to be sealed regularly and polished if stained.
 Try to select a variety that is less porous to avoid excessive staining and etching.

-When renovating a small kitchen consider incorporating materials and finishes that are hard-wearing and easy to maintain.
+When renovating a petite kitchen consider incorporating materials and finishes that are hard-wearing and easy to maintain.
 Quartz counters are a practical addition to any kitchen renovation.
 Consider large format porcelain tile set with tight grout joints as a backsplash option.

 Porcelain is fuss-free and easy to maintain.
 Most spills can be wiped up with warm soapy water and a nonabrasive cloth.
 Narrow grout joints allow little space for the accumulation of cooking grease, dirt and bacteria buildup.
 Aesthetically, this backsplash design creates a streamlined visual that mimics the look of stone slab without any of the upkeep.
 As an alternative, consider continuing your counter material as a backsplash.
 This creates a wonderful symmetry in your kitchen remodel, but is less budget-conscious than a tiled backsplash.